Top Banana (Arrested Development): Plot

-Michael (Jason Bateman) visits his father George Sr. (Jeffrey Tambor) at the county jail, questioning him on the location of his flight records.
-George Sr. refuses to answer and instead introduces Michael to one of his jail mates, T-Bone (Patrice O'Neal), an arsonist, which causes suspicion amongst Michael following the burning down of the family's banana stand.
-At home, Michael questions his mom Lucille (Jessica Walter) about the records and is once again unanswered, though Lucille hints about a secret storage unit.
-Determined to find the records, Michael ventures to the storage unit, only to find it has been burned down, causing him to immediately suspect T-Bone.
-At home, George Michael (Michael Cera) decides to work at his dad's frozen banana stand to try and stay away from Maeby (Alia Shawkat), his cousin who he has started to develop romantic feelings for.
+Michael visits his father, George Sr., at the county jail, questioning him on the location of his flight records.
+George Sr. refuses to answer and instead introduces Michael to one of his jail mates, T-Bone, an arsonist, which causes suspicion amongst Michael following the burning down of the family's banana stand.
+At home, Michael questions his mom Lucille about the records and is once again unanswered, though Lucille hints about a secret storage unit.
+Determined to find the records, Michael ventures to the storage unit, only to find it has been burned down, causing him to suspect T-Bone.
+At home, George Michael decides to work at his dad's frozen banana stand to try and stay away from Maeby, his cousin who he has started to develop romantic feelings for.
 He tells his father Michael, who orders him to work with Maeby in an attempt to be left alone.
 At the stand, Maeby and George Michael start taking money from the register to play skeeball.

-Later, George Sr. sends T-Bone, who has been released from prison, to work with Maeby and George Michael.
+George Sr. sends T-Bone, who has been released from prison, to work with Maeby and George Michael.
 George Michael thinks about the money they took and decides to burn down the banana stand to make it seem as if the money was burned.
 Michael visits the banana stand and finds T-Bone, who confesses to burning down the storage unit.
-Michael goes to the beach to relax, where he finds his brother Gob (Will Arnett).
-Earlier, Gob had been tasked with delivering a letter containing an insurance check, which he threw into the ocean in an inexplicable act of petty defiance.
+Michael goes to the beach to relax, where he finds his brother Gob.
+Earlier, Gob had been tasked with delivering a letter containing an insurance check, which he threw into the ocean in an act of petty defiance.
 At the beach, Michael receives a call from Maeby, who tells him about George Michael's plan to burn down the banana stand.
-Michael manages to catch George Michael in the act, but after a conversation, Michael allows his son to burn the banana stand down.
+Michael catches George Michael in the act, but after a conversation, Michael allows his son to burn the banana stand down.
 Michael tells his father of the stand's burning down, only to be told that there was roughly $250,000 lining the walls of the stand.

-Meanwhile, Tobias (David Cross), now wanting to become an actor after his incident with multiple gay actors, (Note: As seen in "Pilot".) goes out to look for work.
+Meanwhile, Tobias, now wanting to become an actor after his incident with multiple gay actors, (Note: As seen in "Pilot".) goes out to look for work.
 He auditions for a commercial about a firesale but fails to get the part.
-His wife Lindsay (Portia de Rossi), hearing about the sale, becomes excited and accidentally gets the part.
+His wife Lindsay, hearing about the sale, becomes excited and accidentally gets the part.
 The next day, Lindsay, hungover after drinking with Lucille, misses the commercial shoot.
 Tobias, who was next on the commercial call-list, does not hear the phone call due to his crying in the shower.